 You recently published “2017 ERS/ATS standards for single-breath carbon monoxide uptake in the lung”.
 Can you explain the key points from the publication?

-The single-breath carbon monoxide uptake in the lung is usually called Diffusing Capacity and abbreviated as DLCO.
+The single-breath carbon monoxide uptake in the lung is usually called Diffusing Capacity and is abbreviated as DLCO.
 It is a measure of the ability of the lungs to transfer gas from the air that we breathe into the bloodstream, which is the primary job of lungs.
 DLCO is the second most common laboratory test of lung function after spirometry.
 In order to obtain measurements of DLCO that are accurate and reliable, it is necessary to have technical standards for the procedures and equipment being used in the test.
-Global standards are developed jointly by the American Thoracic Society (ATS) and European Respiratory Society (ERS).
+Global standards are developed jointly by the American Thoracic Society (ATS) and the European Respiratory Society (ERS).
 Since the last standards were developed in 2005, there have been advances in the technical capability of equipment and our understanding of factors that affect DLCO.
 I was honoured to be appointed chair of an international group of researchers to bring the technical standards for DLCO measurement up to date.

 Why is this research needed?
 What are the practical implications of this research for Saskatchewan residents?